Style

 By default, components have "regular" rendering mode.
 This will cause it to prefix like described above.
 That is, every selector in the CSS styles enclosed will be prefixed with the name of the component.

-For example, a rule like div.alert { color: green } in a component named name="HelloBtn" that has been imported with namespace="mylib" would result in the following, fully-prefixed rule: mylib-HelloBtn a { color: blue }
+For example, a rule like div.alert { color: green } in a component named name="HelloBtn" that has been imported with namespace="mylib" would result in the following, fully-prefixed rule: mylib-HelloBtn a { color: green }

 Class isolation (<Component mode="vanish"...)